Elevator

 91

-The truth table for when the door is closed and the timer is set is
+The truth table for when the doors are NOT clear and the button for a floor is pushed, is

 output